 This site is located approximately 250 meters north of the Shiawassee River (Appendix B).
 The site was originally located by observing artifacts in the backdirt piles from several animal burrows (Sommer 2001:26).
 These burrows are primarily located on and adjacent to an east/west trending linear ridge that crosscuts the site roughly around the 480-490 N line.
 The ridge itself is cut through by an old road that runs roughly north/south at approximately the 515-520 E line.
-One active burrow was observed during a visit to the site in April 2009.
-A few FCR were the only artifacts observed on the surface in the vicinity of the burrow.
-The FCR were noted, but not collected.

-One hundred and nineteen 50X50 cm shovel test pits (STPs) were dug on the site between 2001 and 2006 in order to ascertain the nature and extent of intact site deposits, and to identify an appropriate area for more extensive test excavations (Sommer 2002, 2003, 2005, 2007).
+One hundred and nineteen 50X50 cm shovel test pits (STPs) were dug on the site between 2001 and 2006 in order to ascertain the nature and extent of intact site deposits, and to identify an appropriate area for more extensive test excavations (Sommer 2002, 2003a, 2005, 2007).
 Test excavations, totaling 65.25 square meters, were conducted in 2001, 2003 and again in 2004 (Sommer 2002, 2004a, 2005).
 The shovel test pits indicated that the main site area is flanked on the west by a low swale that appears to be an old channel or drain running north/south between the Shiawassee and Tittabawassee Rivers.
 We have been prevented from fully testing this assumption by high water levels, though decreasing artifact density near the edge of the swale supports the assumption.
 An eastern boundary was determined along the 520N line at approximately 580E, at 560N the eastern boundary is at 590E, and 600N the eastern boundary is at 620E.
 The eastern boundary varies from approximately 580E at 680N to 560E at 760N.
 Shovel testing has revealed that the northern boundary at the 540E line is approximately 830N.
 Along the 500E line, the southern boundary is at approximately 430N.
 Therefore, the site extends for approximately 400 meters in a north/south direction, and up to 130 meters in an east/west direction, covering a total of around 2.54 hectares.